SupratikSaha/Kaggle-Detecting-Duplicate-Question-Pairs-on-Quora/README.md

 On the private leader board this translates to a rank of 38 out of 3304 submissions

-This ranks in about top 1% of submissions
+This ranks within top 1% of submissions

 ![My Submission](images/kaggle_submission_score.jpg)